Gitonow/Data_exploration_2/README.md

 ## Run the code

-Once the data has been imported, in your terminal, go in the directory created in the first section if you are not already in it.
+Once the data has been imported, run the virtual environment that you should have been created earlier.
+Then, in your terminal, go in the directory created in the first section if you are not already in it.
 Then, run the following command:

 ``` shell
 jupyter notebook
 ```
-In your browser, go in the `src` folder and run  `project.py` .
+In your browser, run  `project.ipynb` .